johndgiese/vipy/README.md

 * dd will delete the line and create a new prompt
 * 0 will goto the begining of the prompt
 * F12 will goto the previously used window
+* Typing object?? will open the file where the object is defined in a vim buffer.

 If you are in another python file (not the vim-ipython buffer):
 * CTRL-F5 will execute the current file
 * F9 in visual mode will execute the selected text
 * F9 in normal mode will execute the current line
+* Pressing K in normal mode will open the documentation for the word that the cursor is on.

+The vim-ipython

+Features:
+* Search command history from previous sessions (uses IPython for this)
+* Vim's python highlighting in the terminal

 Known issues:
+* CTRL-F12 doesn't work the first time.
+Close the IPython process command window that was opened by pressing CTRL-F12, and try again.
 * Sometimes after executing a command in the vim-ipython buffer, the cursor will leave insert mode.
 I am trying to find a workaround for this.